 - How do you keep informed about the technologies and philosophies in your trade?

 - Teach me something (a la Brian Sugar).

-Some years ago I had a client, Jonathan, who taught me a very valuable lesson.
+Some years ago, I had a client, Jonathan, who taught me a very valuable lesson.
 At the time, I had this philosophy that any financial or accountability issue can be overcome by working harder.
-Oddly enough that philosophy lead me to work increasingly harder for less money with ever decreasing clients satisfaction.
+Oddly enough, that philosophy led me to work increasingly harder for less money with ever-decreasing client satisfaction.
 The fact is, no amount of work will make up for silently failing to meet essential deadlines.

 If I’m not going to be able to make a deadline, I need to inform my client as early as possible and work out an alternative strategy.
-If the scope of a project is panning out to be much larger than initially expected, then it is entirely reasonable to renegotiate with the client as long as the renegotiation happens early.
-What’s NOT ok is to let a due date pass silently.
+If the scope of a project is panning out to be much larger than initially expected, then it’s entirely reasonable to renegotiate with the client as long as the renegotiation happens early.
+What’s NOT OK is letting a due date pass silently.
 Or to deliver part of the project but miss a bunch of essential components without any prior warning.